HydraFormer/hydraformer/readme.md

 ![model](picture/1.png)
 *Figure 1:Comparison of HydraFormer and single subsampling rate ASR models

 HydraFormer, comprising HydraSub, a Conformer-based encoder, and a BiTransformer-based decoder.
 HydraSub encompasses multiple branches, each representing a distinct subsampling rate, allowing for the flexible selection of any branch during inference based on the specific use case.
-HydraFormer can efficiently manage different subsampling rates, significantly reducing training and deployment expenses.
+HydraFormer can efficiently **manage different subsampling rates**, significantly reducing training and deployment expenses.
 ## Introduction
-This repo is the code of HydraFormer: One Encoder For All Subsampling Rates which submitted to ICME2024.
+This repo is the code of **HydraFormer: One Encoder For All Subsampling Rates** which submitted to ICME2024.
 The code is based on [wenet](https://github.com/wenet-e2e/wenet), and we will release all the code and checkpoint after the paper is accepted.

 Hydraformer may contain multiple subsampling rates, in this repo, we set the subsampling rate to 4,6,8.
 You may add the subsampling rate numbers freely.